asuprem/ODIN-MLEP/readme.md

-# ODIN
+# ODIN-MLEP
-ODIN is a Machine Learning Event Processor (MLEP).
+ODIN-MLEP is a Machine Learning Event Processor (MLEP).
 It is a system to perform event detection in drifting data.

 Here we describe execution, implementation, and data exploration for MLEP.